magicblock-labs/Solana.Unity-SDK/README.md

 ## Features
 - Full JSON RPC API coverage
 - Wallet and accounts: Set up of a non-custodial Solana wallet in Unity (sollet and solana-keygen compatible)
-- Web3auth support (non-custodial signup/login through social accounts)
+- Phantom and Web3auth support (non-custodial signup/login through social accounts)
 - Transaction decoding from base64 and wire format and encoding back into wire format
 - Message decoding from base64 and wire format and encoding back into wire format
 - Instruction decompilation